elmomoilanen/Modular-equations/README.md

 // 17 doesn't have multiplicative inverse in this case assert_eq!(lin_eq.solve(), None);
 ```

+For linear equations with signed coefficients there is the LinEqSigned type available.

 Command line usage is simple as the following example of solving the same quadratic equation as above indicates